ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ### Modify PBS resources

-If the model has been altered and needs longer to complete, needs more memory, or you want to change which queue it uses then this is the part of `config.yaml` you need to modify:
+If the model has been altered and needs longer to complete, more memory, or you want to change which queue it uses then this is the part of `config.yaml` you need to modify:

 ```yaml
 # If submitting to a different project to your default, uncomment line below